ldengel3718/Engr3/README.md

 ### Assignment Description

-We were tasked to create a swing arm based on an image.
-Then we had to change the dimensions around which changed the look of the entire thing.
+We were tasked to create a swing arm based on an image and then we had to change the dimensions around which changed the look of the entire thing.
+There were many different angles and sketches given to us and then we had to change the dimensions to change the entire look of it.
+If the initial sketch was off than your second wrong would end up horribly wrong.
 ### Evidence

 ![image](https://github.com/ldengel3718/Engr3/assets/143533539/ee66d738-7639-41cd-a8f9-216b9382be3c)